TheRealMentor/regression-models/README.md

 # regression-models
-This repository contains all the regression models that I am learnt.
+This repository contains all the regression models that I have learnt so far.
+I hope that it will be helpful for beginners.